ArchitectVicens + Ramos

 CollaboratorsFernando Gil, Pablo Gutierrez, Joaquin Esperon, Desirée González, Romina Barbieri, Raul Rodriguez, Tibor Martin, Patricia Elena

-From the architect.
+Text description provided by the architects.
 This parish center is located on a corner plot in a residential area between Historiador Dozy and Francisco Azorín streets.
 The extended side is situated in front of a green zone and the lateral side faces residential buildings.
 The rest of the surroundings are still undeveloped.
 To the north and west of the plot the structure is set back four meters off the boundaries.
 On the north side, the entire surface which coincides with the length of the structure is occupied by an English style garden at the height of the basement, to allow light and ventilation and give a courtyard that can be accessible by the public.

 The complete parish is enclosed by a single prism with the peculiarity that the short facade on the corner rises to seek the utmost possible light, fusing three concepts that are historically separate, the bell-tower, singular facade and light entrance or skylight.
 The prism is white prefabricated concrete with a fluted base able to introduce horizontal light.